 When outputs, such as subject accountability, are presented using the full population of enrolled subjects, the population will be noted as “Randomized + Stratum 07 Population”.

 With respect to the Stratum 07 subjects, in order to differentiate those who enrolled during the randomized phase of the study from those who enrolled after randomization was halted, the population enrolled during the randomized phase will be labeled “Stratum 07 (enrolled up to 13JAN2009)”.

+There were four crossover subjects in this study, defined as those subjects randomized to RA alone who later crossed over into the non-randomized portion of the study and received immunotherapy only.
+These four crossover subjects were part of the Randomized ITT population, as well as the Randomized + Stratum 07 Safety population.
+For efficacy analyses, these four subjects were analyzed as randomized and censored at the point of crossover.
+For safety analyses, these four subjects were analyzed in the RA alone arm until the point of crossover, at which time they were then analyzed in the immunotherapy + RA arm.

 GENERAL CONSIDERATIONS FOR DATA ANALYSES